-Your Tablelands and waterfalls day tour commences with complimentary pick-ups from your Cairns or Northern Beaches accommodation.
+Your Tablelands and waterfalls day tour commences with complimentary pick-ups from your Cairns accommodation.
 This starts at around 6.45am.
 Travel is in a comfortable, air-conditioned coach which seats a maximum of 21 guests.
 Your driver / guide is both knowledgeable and friendly, as well as being totally committed to ensuring your day with us, is simply unforgettable.

 Once everyone is aboard, we begin our adventure, heading south to the Babinda Boulders.
 This drive takes you from Cairns city, into the rural surrounds.
 The landscape becomes dominated by sugar cane and banana farms, set against a backdrop of the ever-present rainforest mountains.

 The Babinda Boulders is a popular local swimming spot, steeped in aboriginal legend.
 Nestled in tropical rainforest, at the base of Queensland’s tallest mountain Mount Bartle Frere, this location has rainforest boardwalks and stunning scenery.